-Once these gaps have been identified, a thorough assessment of risk must be performed.
-When looking at risk, the military planner must first assess the risk posed to the U.S. strategy, i.e., the planned role for the PN if the capability gap persists.
+Once these gaps have been identified and a risk assessment must be performed.
+When looking at risk, the military planner must first assess the risk posed to the U.S. strategy, i.e., the planned role for the IP if the capability gap persists.
 If it presents little risk, there is little point in providing the capability, so limited USG resources should be applied elsewhere.
-If this capability gap presents a major risk to the success of U.S. strategy for the proposed PN role, this indicates a higher priority for resourcing.
+If this capability gap presents a major risk to the success of U.S. strategy for the proposed IP role, this indicates a higher priority for resourcing.

 In addition to this operational risk, the planner must also consider political risk.
-In the case of political risk, a planner must not only be concerned with the fallout from not providing a capability, but also the risk from providing one, e.g., future atrocities by "U.S.-trained" personnel.
-While the military planner might be reluctant to incorporate political concerns, the U.S. Ambassador to the PN will put these foremost when looking at how the CCMD's country plan fits into the DoS overall strategy for U.S. relations with the PN.
+In the case of political risk, a planner must be concerned with the fallout from not providing a capability and the risk from providing one, e.g., future atrocities by "U.S.-trained" personnel.
+While the military planner might be reluctant to incorporate political concerns, the U.S. Ambassador to the IP will put these foremost when looking at how the CCMD's country plan fits into the DOS overall strategy for U.S. relations with the IP.

 This provides yet another example of the importance of country-level planning.
-It is at this level the military and diplomatic planning efforts come together and must be synchronized.
+At this level, the military and diplomatic planning efforts come together and must be synchronized.